iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 The automated mechanical structure is feasible, but liquid handling processes and user experience have become new optimization priorities.
 We learned that an innovative liquid handling solution is needed to address balancing and transfer issues, and the mode-switching mechanism needs to be optimized to achieve true oscillation effects.

-{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/hh5.webp" caption="Figure 3.3.1 Schematic of the First-Generation Model" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/hh5.webp" caption="Figure 18 Schematic of the Second Generation Model" %}

 ### Cycle 4.3: Intelligent Control and User-Friendliness Upgrade (V3.0 → V4.0)